-The following bar chart shows the performance of the Class H shares of the Fund from year to year.
+The following bar chart shows the performance of the Class C shares of the Fund from year to year.
 The variability of performance over time provides an indication of the risks of investing in the Fund.
-The following table shows the performance of the Class H shares of the Fund as an average over different periods of time in comparison to the performance of a broad-based market index.
-The figures in the bar chart and table assume the reinvestment of dividends and capital gains distributions.
+The following table shows the performance of the Class A shares and Class C shares of the Fund as an average over different periods of time in comparison to the performance of a broad-based market index.
+The figures in the bar chart and table assume the reinvestment of dividends and capital gains distributions; however, the figures in the bar chart do not reflect sales charges.
+If the figures in the bar chart reflected sales charges, returns would be lower.
 Of course, this past performance (before and after taxes) does not necessarily indicate how the Fund will perform in the future.